 The Grassmarket has a sinister past as the hanging place for Edinburgh’s criminals.
 There are many famous stories about executions that your guide will recite including the story of Maggie Dickson.
 Climb ‘The Vennel’ and see the remains of the Flodden Wall and unique view of the Castle.

 Palace of Holyroodhouse

 Holyrood Palace is official residence of the Monarchy in Scotland.
 The impressive entrance courtyard and Palace dominate the scene including the Queens Gallery next door.
 You’ll learn about the fascinating history of this place from Mary Queen of Scots to the Jacobite occupation and the role of the palace in the modern monarchy.

 Arthur’s seat is the dramatic volcanic ‘plug’ mountain that can be seen from all corners of the city.
-If open, we will drive round Queens Drive which circumnavigates Arthur’s seat that offers fantastic views over and beyond Edinburgh.
+If open, we will drive round Queens Drive which circumnavigates Arthur’s seat that offers fantastic views over the old town of Edinburgh.

 Technically a separate town, the extensive docks around Leith and Shore are intertwined with cobbled lanes, tramways and bond buildings.
 Leith is also the home to The Royal Yacht Britannia, a floating museum to the monarchy.

 South Queensferry & Forth Bridges

-Venturing out of the city we arrive at South Queensferry, a quaint town on the banks of the River Forth.
-Marvel at the Victorian Forth Rail Bridge, Forth Road Bridge and the recent Queensferry Crossing.
+Venturing out of the city we arrive at South Queensferry, a quaint coastal town on the banks of the Firth of Forth.
+Marvel at the Forth Bridges; a Victorian Forth Rail Bridge, the Forth Road Bridge and the recent Queensferry Crossing.